Gay Theme Is Overblown In ‘Beauty & The Beast’ 2017 Starring Emma Watson

 While places like Russia and Alabama continue to whip themselves into a tizzy over the gay character in Beauty And The Beast 2017, those involved in the movie believe the fuss is overblown.
-So far, with the buzz over Beauty And The Beast 2017, the live action version has been very positive, with star Emma Watson getting wonderful reviews for her acting and singing.
+So far, the buzz over Beauty And The Beast 2017, the live action version has been very positive, with star Emma Watson getting wonderful reviews for her acting and singing.
 But with the controversy over the gay character LeFou, many are wondering if there will ever be a time where a gay character will be no big deal.

 So much has been made about a gay character in the live action Beauty And The Beast 2017, but director Bill Condon says that so much has been made about something that is not a big deal, says Daily Mail.
 There have been characters in Disney movies before that many have suspected were gay, but Beauty And The Beast 2017 is the first Disney film where there has been an out and proud character like LeFou, played by Josh Gad.